lavec0324/Homework_Challenge2/README.md

 ### Execution times

 Performance times were greatly enhanced from code that did not contain arrays.
-Previously the code was running at ~ .67 seconds regardless of years we saw an increase performance from those numbers as can be seen here:
+Previously the code was running at ~ .67 seconds for both years.
+Currently we see an increase performance for both years as can be seen here:

 ![2017 performance](https://github.com/lavec0324/Homework_Challenge2/blob/main/Resources/VBA_Challenge_2017.PNG)

 ![2018 performance](https://github.com/lavec0324/Homework_Challenge2/blob/main/Resources/VBA_Challenge_2018.PNG)